-Data transfer between a client application and a service may have caused device operations to commence even if not all the data had been transferred before the task set was aborted bus reset.
-For this reason, it is essential for each connection to be resynchronized resumed by one of two methods.
-The simplest case is to abandon any operations in progress, flush initiator and target buffers as necessary and return both endpoints of the connection to a known state-at which point the abandoned operation(s) may be reinitiated.
+Data transfer between a client application and a service may have caused device operations to commence even if not all the data had been transferred before the task set was aborted.
+For this reason, it is essential for each queue to be resumed by one of two methods.
+The simplest is to abandon any operations in progress, flush initiator and target buffers as necessary and return both endpoints of the queue to a known state-at which point the abandoned operation(s) may be reinitiated.
 The other approach is more efficient and uses execution context for active ORBs to permit resumption of data transfer at the point at which it was interrupted.